openconfig/reference/rpc/gnmi/gnmi-config-subscriptions.md

 confirmed option is used.
 * `server_commit_id`: An optional internal ID assigned by the target.

-In the case a commit happens before the `sync_response: true` and the server may include the committed changes together with the initial updates but has to send the related `ConfigSubscriptionSyncDone` after sending the `sync_response: true` response.
+In the case a commit happens before the `sync_response: true` the server cannot send a `ConfigSubscriptionSyncDone` until the `sync_response: true` has been sent.
+The server may send the committed changes updates before the `sync_response: true`.

 ## 3. Configuration changes scenarios